Skip to main menuSkip to main content

 Q. Is gold part of foreign exchange reserves data in the Currency Composition of Official Foreign Exchange Reserves (COFER) dataset?

-Monetary gold is not covered in the foreign exchange reserves reported in COFER, but gold is part of reserves assets, which is a broader concept than that of COFER.
+Monetary gold is not included in the foreign exchange reserves reported in COFER; however, gold is part of reserve assets, which have a broader coverage than COFER.

 Q. What is the earliest period available for the Currency Composition of Official Foreign Exchange Reserves (COFER) database?